|

 One volt

-is one joule of energy per coulomb of charge.
+is one joule of potential difference per coulomb of charge.

 |